Bespoke Design · Undergraduate

 Leather Technology is a learn and practice program for shoes, bags and accessories, and is appropriately held Florence, the production capital of leather goods for the most important brands in the world.
-Leather Technology forms a well defined professional figure; one who can apply traditional skills of craft together with conceptual, avant-garde research, and one who can run a laboratory to create the latest fetish object of desire in fashion.
+This undergraduate course forms a well defined professional figure; one who can apply traditional skills of craft together with conceptual, avant-garde research, and one who can run a laboratory to create the latest fetish object of desire in fashion.

 Leather Technology’s first year gives the basic knowledge to create a pair of shoes and a bag.
 From the second year students are able to choose a specialisation between footwear, bags and accessories, including small leather- and metal-goods.
 In the third year they develop a personal portfolio and a final project that includes an iconic product and its packaging to be presented as an installation in Villa Favard.